songli/BioinformaticCourse/SimpleSteps.md

 1. Find your home directory.
 Take a brief tour of your home directory.
 See where most programs are.
 2. Create a file called .bashrc, add environemntal variable $HKSP1=your_vt_id@hokiespeed1.arc.vt.edu and $HKSP2=your_vt_id@hokiespeed2.arc.vt.edu
 3. Create a working directory with the following structure.
+4. Get some read files to the RawData directory

 ```